Fast Algorithms and Error Analysis of Caputo Derivatives with Small Factional Orders: Sum-of-exponential Approximation

 {Now we can see the difference of two sum-of-exponential approximations by comparing the two upper bounds of the errors, i.e. \eqref{serrorFIR} and \eqref{serrorFIDR}.
-When $T=O(1)$, the error bound is dominated by the first term, because $\delta=O(\Delta t)$ is small.
+When $T=O(1)$ and $\delta=O(\Delta t)$ is very small, the error bound is dominated by the first term.
 In this scenario, the error bound \eqref{serrorFIDR} is smaller because the first term on the right side of \eqref{serrorFIDR} is smaller. }